tfgg/yournextmep/_candidates/eu2014/conservative/andrew-lee.md

 person: andrew-lee
 region: north-east
 party: conservative
-title: North East - Conservative Party - Andrew Lee
+title: Andrew Lee is running for MEP in North East for the Conservative Party
 incumbent: false
 ---